-Our first full annual report and set of accounts will be published in autumn 2018, and can be viewed here.
+Our first full annual report and set of accounts was published in autumn 2018, and can be viewed here.

 We take into account our impact on the natural and physical resources on which our business depends (for example, forestry, agricultural land, the seabed and foreshore).
 We also consider the value delivered by non-financial capitals (our people, networks and relationships) and are currently developing a way of measuring this wider impact.